kovasap/autojournal/README.md

+# AutoJournal

+Overarching goal is to provide a system that summarizes life events automatically, to augment your memory and allow for further analysis if desired.

-# Google Photos to Calendar Syncer
+## Google Photos to Calendar Syncer

 When run, will make a calendar entry for every photo that exists in a given album.